Who runs The Disney Project?

 The Walt Disney Family Museum

-I have an Annual Pass to both Disneyland and Walt Disney World.
-I own Disney Vacation Club, am a member of The Walt Disney Family Museum in SF, have a Disney Visa, and even have a Disneyland Paris annual pass (okay so it’s expired, but I still have it!).
+I have an Annual Pass to Disneyland, Walt Disney World, and Disneyland Paris.
+I own Disney Vacation Club, and am a member of (and writer for) The Walt Disney Family Museum in San Francisco.
 While one might surmise that I appreciate Disney, above all else, I have great respect and admiration for the man himself, Walter Elias Disney.

 I have also run at least one Disney race per year since 2007.
+My first race was the Disneyland Half in ’07, and my most recent race was the Disneyland Paris Half in Sep of 2017.
 My other hobbies include writing, playing sports, going to the gym, reading, traveling to non-Disney places (gasp), and watching movies.

 What is The Disney “Project”?